wix/stylable/_docs/guides/theme-component-library.md

 # Theme a Component Library

-Stylabe allows you to author a [component library](), that can be themed, and easily styled by its consumers.
+Stylabe allows you to author a [component library](), that can be themed, and easily styled, by its consumers.

 ## The `project.st.css` File